License Plates & Placards in ArkansasCompare Car Insurance Quotes in 3 Steps

 Your car qualifies if it is at least 25 years old, historical, or considered to be a special-interest vehicle.
 It must also be relatively free of modifications.

-- Complete an Antique License Plate application.
+- Complete an Affidavit for Antique Motor Vehicle License Plate Registration (Form 10-377).

 - Provide the registration certificate, or some other proof of ownership that includes the vehicle's year, make, model and vehicle identification number.